What is UDMA and How Does it Affect Your Divorce?

 The courts strive to distribute all material aspects fairly, not necessarily equally, in a no-fault divorce.

 The UDMA also affects the way courts look at child support and custody.
 Because the divorce names no one at fault, child support and custody responsibilities can be evenly distributed as well, although this does not happen in every divorce.
 In Colorado, a parent awarded less parenting time with the child must generally provide child support to help offset the financial strain it takes to raise a child, for example.

 At The Harris Law Firm, our Colorado divorce attorneys are well versed in the Uniform Dissolution of Marriage Act and know the requirements.
 Allow us to use our knowledge and experience to help your case.
-Call today for a free consultation and review of your case.
+Call today for a consultation and review of your case.